Crimson-Computing/cs207-FinalProject/docs/milestone2.md

 ### Forward Mode

 The forward mode uses the chain rule described below to compute derivatives of nested functions.
-The chain rule is applied to elementary operations step by step starting with the most inner operation.
-We then obtain a derivative trace.
-At every step derivative and the value of the expression is evaluated.
+The chain rule is applied to elementary operations step by step starting with the most inner operation changing the values for derivatives.
+Our final function is composed of derivatives of elementary functions which are very easy to compute.

-To work, the package makes use of the following concepts:
+The foward mode requires a function, a seed vector and a vector at which the function should be evaluated.
+What the forward mode is really computing, mathematically, is the product of the gradient with a seed vector chosen for the derivatives.
+This is called the Jacobian-vector product.

 ### The Chain Rule